anhinga/2022-notes/Grokking/README.md

 and such, we certainly have not tried nearly hard enough yet)."

-I am not sure at the moment whether the preliminary observations of some remarkable generalization effects during DMM synthesis are related to phenomena observed during Grokking run (https://github.com/anhinga/DMM-synthesis-lab-journal/blob/main/history.md)
+I am not sure at the moment whether the preliminary observations of some remarkable generalization effects during DMM synthesis are related to phenomena observed during Grokking runs (https://github.com/anhinga/DMM-synthesis-lab-journal/blob/main/history.md)